Yardangs on Mars: Gallery

 Medusae Fossae Formation as seen with Mars Odyssey's THEMIS.
 Notice elongated formations called yardangs.

 Yardangs of various sizes, as seen by HiRISE under HiWish program.

 Yardangs formed in light-toned material and surrounded by dark, volcanic basalt sand, as seen by HiRISE under HiWish program.

 Close-up image of yardangs, as seen by HiRISE under HiWish program.
 Arrows point to transverse aeolian ridges, a type of dune..

-Yardangs near a crater, as seen by HiRISE under HiWish program Location is in the Amazonis quadrangle.